 If you offer an EBHRA, you must ensure that all eligible employees receive these benefits fairly and uniformly.

-That means you can’t pick and choose favored employees, but you must offer the same benefits to all employees within a given class.
-Here are the key points regarding the non-discrimination rules for EBHRAs:
+You cannot pick and choose favored employees — you must offer the same benefits to all employees within a given class.

 Uniform Availability